MatiasVL/switchfully-version-control-git/40-databases-java/20-orm-jpa/src/main/java/codelab02/README.md

     1. Update the metadata in the `ReportHandler`
         1. Does the update still work?
         1. Try adding `@Transactional` in the repository does it work now?
-        1. Try starting the transaction in the `CommandHandler` does it work now?
+        1. Try setting the annotation on the `Handler` interface does it work now?
         1. Why does it behave in this way?

 #### Extra